Zapped!

 Zapped! is a 1982 American teen sex comedy film directed by Robert J. Rosenthal and co-written with Bruce Rubin.
-The film stars Scott Baio as a high school student who acquires telekinetic powers.
+The film stars Scott Baio as high school student Barney Springboro who acquires telekinetic powers.

 Plot

-At Ralph Waldo Emerson High School, bookish student Barney Springboro (Scott Baio) performs various scientific experiments on laboratory mice until his friend, yearbook photographer Peyton Nichols (Willie Aames), retrieves him for a class assembly.
+At Ralph Waldo Emerson High School, bookish student Barney Springboro performs various scientific experiments on laboratory mice until his friend, yearbook photographer Peyton Nichols, retrieves him for a class assembly.
 Peyton questions Barney's lack of interest in finding a girlfriend as the students rally in preparation for an upcoming baseball game against a rival high school.
 Afterward, Peyton seduces one of the school administrators, Corrine Updike, and Barney returns to his experiments.

-At the insistence of the pesky class president, Bernadette (Felice Schachter), Peyton promises to take photographs of Barney posing with the genetically modified orchids he has been growing for the school principal, Walter Coolidge.
+At the insistence of the pesky class president, Bernadette, Peyton promises to take photographs of Barney posing with the genetically modified orchids he has been growing for the school principal, Walter Coolidge.
 Barney drops the beaker containing the mice's feeding solution, producing a cloud of shimmery smoke that knocks him unconscious.
 Sometime later, he awakens and returns home, where his uptight mother chastises him for his tardiness and antisocial behavior.
 As she yells, Barney's bedroom door mysteriously slams shut.
-During English class the next day, Barney fantasizes about a popular but vain girl named Jane Mitchell (Heather Thomas).
-When the teacher calls on him unexpectedly, Barney furrows his brow, causing the map above the chalkboard to fall on her head.
+During English class the next day, Barney fantasizes about a popular but vain girl named Jane Mitchell.
+When the teacher Rose Burnhart calls on him unexpectedly, Barney furrows his brow, causing the map above the chalkboard to fall on her head.

 That afternoon, Peyton asks Jane on a date, but she reminds him that she has a college-aged boyfriend.
 As Barney stares at Jane's chest, her cardigan bursts open, leaving everyone confused.
 In the lab, Barney experiments with his new telekinetic abilities by levitating various objects across the room, unaware of Bernadette and Peyton, who are watching through the window.
 When his friends confront him, however, Barney convinces them to keep his powers a secret.
 At home, Barney propels his model spaceship through the air, imagining the crew members inside have come alive.
 He then animates a ventriloquist dummy, which frightens Mrs. Springboro so much that she believes her son is possessed.

 On the day of the big baseball game, Barney manipulates the ball and hits the winning home run.
 Meanwhile, Principal Coolidge attempts to break into Barney's lab to check the growth of his orchids, but cannot obtain the key.
-After Barney agrees to let Bernadette write a report about him for her older sister's college science journal, they notice Mrs. Burnhart sneak into his lab and uncover a pot of Peyton's marijuana hidden behind the orchids.
-She retrieves Principal Coolidge, but they return to discover the plants are missing.
-Baseball coach Dexter Jones finds Barney and Bernadette stuffing the plants in the incinerator, and the smoke causes him to become intoxicated: under the influence, he imagines riding a bicycle with Albert Einstein while being chased by his wife, who is dressed like a Viking warrior.
+Barney agrees to let Bernadette write a report about him for her older sister's college science journal.